JoanClaret/tips-and-tricks-publishing-javascript-plugins-at-github/README.md

-Tips and tricks publishing plugins at github
+Tips and tricks publishing javascript plugins at github
 ---------------------

 ### Name